-The essential ingredients in a traditional Irish Soda Bread recipe are flour, buttermilk, baking soda, and salt.
+Irish soda bread is a quick bread that does not require any yeast.
+The essential ingredients in a traditional Irish soda bread recipe are flour, buttermilk, baking soda, and salt.

 The baking soda is used as a leavening agent instead of yeast and the acid in the buttermilk reacts with the base of the baking soda to help the bread rise.